2025 EARLY BIRD SALE NOW ON!

 Marrakech

-In Marrakech, you'll stay in a beautiful riad - traditional Moroccan houses with an interior garden or courtyard.
-The exact riad you stay in will be confirmed nearer the time based on availability and group size.
-All are chosen for their excellent reputation, location, beautiful decor and welcoming service.
+In Marrakech, you'll stay in a beautiful riad – a traditional Moroccan house with an interior garden or courtyard.
+The exact riad you stay in will be confirmed nearer the time, based on availability and group size.
+All are chosen for their excellent reputation, great location, lovely decor and welcoming service.

 Ait Ben Haddou and Dades Valley